Asset Volatility and Capital Structure: Evidence from Corporate Mergers

 Management Science (Forthcoming)

 72 Pages Posted: 22 Feb 2014 Last revised: 20 Jan 2020

-We exploit the cross-sectional variation in asset volatility and leverage changes around merger to identify the effect of firm risk on capital structure.
+We exploit cross-sectional variation in the predictable changes in asset volatility following corporate acquisitions to identify the effect of business risk on capital structure.
 We find that post-merger changes in leverage and cash holdings are strongly predicted by expected asset volatility changes estimated using pre-merger information.
 These capital structure adjustments are partly achieved through the choice of payment method.
-Our findings provide direct evidence for the coinsurance effect of merger on debt capacity.
-They also suggest that firm risk is a first-order determinant of leverage, consistent with the trade-off theory of capital structure.
+Our findings provide direct evidence for the coinsurance effect of mergers on debt capacity.
+More broadly, they suggest that firm risk is a first-order determinant of leverage, consistent with the trade-off theory of capital structure.
 Our coefficient estimates imply that a one standard deviation decline in a firm's asset volatility corresponds to a 7.5 percentage point increase in leverage.

 Keywords: Capital structure, Mergers and acquisitions (M&As), Corporate cash holdings, Financial synergy

 Suggested Citation: Suggested Citation